VSLCatena/VSLCatena-App/README.md

 This should give you the ability to actually talk to firebase.

+Temporarily (until we have written the cloud functions to do this for us), you need to add some data to the firestore database to make the app work:
+- Add yourself in the members collection, the id must be your microsoft account's uuid.
+Look at an other member to see what fields you need to add.
+- Check what your firebase's user uid is in firebase authentication, and add a document in the users collection with that uid.
+In there you need to add a field called `memberId` with the value of your microsoft account's uuid.

 ## Scripts
 We have a couple of scripts to make our lives easier.
 All these commands are both available in the root, and in the different modules.
 If a certain command takes a long time to run, you can go into the module and run the command there.
 ### Build